mmiranda222/.statsuite/content/using-dlm/dlm_overview.md

 **Owner** and **My artifacts**
 The **Owner filter** is a hierarchical filter that is *built* by grouping all *SDMX* Agency Schemes (maintenance agencies) into one single tree.
-Note that each Agency Scheme is a flat list of agencies but the SDMX system can offer a hierarchy of agencies.
+Note that each Agency Scheme is a flat list of agencies, but the *SDMX* system can offer a hierarchy of agencies.
 Therefore, the system offers a hierarchical structure of agencies with the common SDMX root level.
 This SDMX root level is hidden and not displayed in the filter.
-The **My artifacts** option, When it is selected, filters the list with all artifacts with a Maintenance Agency of which the user is a member.
+The **"My artifacts"** option, when it is selected, filters the list with all artifacts with a Maintenance Agency of which the user is a member.

 ![dlm overview](/using-dlm/files/dlm-overview-5.png)

 **Types**
-A multi-selection filter allows the user to select one or more than one type of *SDMX* artifacts, such as DSD (Data Structure Definition), MSD (Metadata Structure Definition), Dataflow, Metadatflow, ConceptScheme, Codelist or any other potential artifact configured (during the installation) to be returned in the list.
+A multi-selection filter allows the user to select one or more than one type of *SDMX* artifacts, such as DSD (Data Structure Definition), Dataflow, ConceptScheme, Codelist or any other potential artifact configured (during the installation) to be returned in the list.

 ![dlm overview](/using-dlm/files/dlm-overview-6.png)